Dead Nettle, Purple Deadnettle or Dead Nettle, Red Nettle, Red Henbit, Purple Nettle, Archangel, Etc.

 Lamium purpureum L. is the correct and accepted scientific name for Henbit.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Accepted infraspecific names (5) (Updated on 3-10-21): Lamium purpureum var. ehrenbergii (Boiss. & Reut.)
+Accepted infraspecific names (5) (Updated on 5-15-21): Lamium purpureum var. ehrenbergii (Boiss. & Reut.)
 Mennema, Lamium purpureum var. hybridum (Vill.)
 Vill., Lamium purpureum var. incisum (Willd.)
 Pers., Lamium purpureum var. moluccellifolium Schumach., Lamium purpureum var. purpureum (Autonym).
 Lamium purpureum var. purpureum is the “type-specimen).
-When infraspecific taxon are named, a “type-specimen” is automatically generated (autonym) whose description is closest to the (original) species.
+When infraspecific taxon are named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.
 I am not sure how the species and type-specimen can have different synonyms…

-Plants of the World Online lists 29 accepted species in the Lamium genus (as of 3-10-21 when I last updated this page.
+Plants of the World Online lists 29 accepted species in the Lamium genus (as of 5-15-21 when I last updated this page.
 It is a member of the plant family Lamiaceae with 236 accepted genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made by POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.